Circo-dev/Circo.jl/README.md

 # Circo.jl
 [![Build Status](https://travis-ci.com/Circo-dev/Circo.jl.svg?branch=master)](https://travis-ci.com/Circo-dev/Circo.jl)

 *WARNING: Circo is in its infancy, not yet useful for real projects.
-The actor system will be released soon, but the following description will only be true for v0.5, planned to be released in Q3 2020.
-Check the [GitHub Projects](https://github.com/tisztamo/Circo.jl/projects) for the roadmap.*
+The actor system will be released soon (See [CircoCore](https://github.com/Circo-dev/CircoCore), but the following description will only be true for v0.5, planned to be released in Q3 2020.
+Check the [GitHub Projects](https://github.com/Circo-dev/Circo.jl/projects) for the roadmap.*

 Circo is a distributed computing platform, designed to scale to millions of nodes while providing metaphoric abstractions that help the programmer reason about such a complex system.